wynham/Fintech-Project-1_Retail-Investors-Leveling-Up/README.md

 This part of the project pulls historical financial statements directly from the Alpha Vantage API.
 The collect_data.ipynb is responsible for calling the API and extracting the data.
 The four functions at the beginning individually extract one financial statement.
 The get_financials function at the bottom allows the user to input any list of tickers to extract financial statement data in a JSON format.
 Once the JSON files are created the import_data.ipynb program is used to read in the JSON data and allows the user to extract any financial statement individually using the get_financials function.
 Now the user is free to create a dataframe with this data and engage in analysis and visualization.

 #### Part 2 - Intraday Data Displayed:
+Part 2 of this project pulls in most recent intraday data in from the Alpha Vantage API for whichever stock the User selects.
+Once the User saves and runs the code, the intraday movement of the stock is displayed in a DASH app.
+It displays 3 things: (1) the ticker that the User selected, (2) an indicator graph that displays the percent change in the stock over that day, and (3) a line graph that shows how the stock's price changed throughout the day.
+If the stock price finished higher at the end of the day, the indicator and line graph will be green, if not, they will be displayed in red.
+Furthermore, since the graphs are built using Plotly, the User can zoom into certain areas of the graph to get a closer look.

 ---